 Rapid Response to Climate Crises Through Early Warning Systems

 10 June 2024, Hiroshima, Japan – UNITAR invites professionals from the Pacific Islands to apply to the “Leave No One Behind: Rapid Response to Climate Crises through the Early Warning Systems" training programme for the Pacific Islands.
 The programme will teach participants how to effectively disseminate, monitor, analyse and respond to early warning systems for climate-related hazards and extreme weather events.
-Application deadline is 5 July 2024 (11:59 P.M.
-JST [UTC+9]).
+As of 5 July, the application deadline is 12 July 2024 at11:59 P.M.
+JST (UTC+9).

 The programme will be in English and is scheduled to run in two phases from July to November 2024.
 The first phase will be online, and top performers will be selected to join the second phase in Japan.
 Participants who complete all course requirements will receive a UNITAR certificate.